 Information for Parents

-*Due to the high demand for adult dentistry and shortage of providers in Berkshire County, Dr Lartin recently decided not to accept young children as new patients.
-The youngest patients are extremely well served by special pediatric dentists, and there are two group dental pediatric practices in Pittsfield.
+*Due to the high demand for adult dentistry and shortage of providers in Berkshire County, Dr Lartin recently decided not to accept young children as new patients for cleanings or fillings.
+Dr Lartin does perform thorough initial exams for young children and will guide you to the pediatric office that might best suit your child’s needs.
+The youngest patients are extremely well served by special pediatric dentists, and there are three dental pediatric practices in Pittsfield.
 The informational section below does have valuable information regarding your child’s dental care and Dr. Lartin is happy to guide you and answer any questions you may have about your child’s dental needs.

 YOUR CHILD’S FIRST DENTAL VISIT

 The American Dental Association recommends a child’s first dental visit by age one!
 The following information, taken from the ADA website, should answer many questions you may have.
 If you still need more information, you can visit the ADA website, or the American Academy of Pediatrics website or feel free to call our office at 413-458-6079.

 - Schedule your child’s first visit between the arrival of the first tooth and first birthday.

 - If possible, schedule a morning appointment when children tend to be rested and cooperative.

 - Stay positive!
 The dentist will help to keep your child’s teeth healthy; keep to yourself any anxiety that you might feel about dental visits.

 - Never bribe your child to go to the dentist or use the visit as a punishment or threat.

 - Try to make your child’s dental visit an enjoyable outing.
 Teaching your child good oral hygiene habits early can lead to a lifetime of good dental health.